bahtiyartan/troia/docs/50MessagesAlerts.rst

 Message Types
 =============

 Message Type effects message appearence on user interface and the way how user will intract with message such as selecting an option, making a text input or just clicking ok button on an information message.
-Here is the type
+All message types are listed below:

 +-------------+--------+-----------------------------------+
 | **Type**    |**Code**|                                   |